DefenderK/GetBHELogs/README.md

 # BHE Logs Collector
-Collector tool to gather: Windows event logs, BloodHound Enterprise (BHE) SharpHound and/or AzureHound service artifacts, and/or a Performance monitor trace into a output zip.
+Collector tool to gather: Windows event logs, BloodHound Enterprise (BHE) SharpHound and/or AzureHound service artifacts, and/or a Performance monitor trace into an output zip.
 Designed for support and troubleshooting.